1Birdo/RustNet-main/README.md

 | **Game Services** | `MINECRAFT`, `RAKNET`, `FIVEM`, `TS3`, `DISCORD` | Specialized payloads for game servers and VoIP. |
 | **Bypass** | `STD`, `VSE`, `OVH`, `NFO`, `BYPASS`, `CF`, `CFBYPASS` | Methods designed to evade specific mitigation filters. |

-## 🤝 Contributing

-Contributions are welcome.
-Please adhere to the following guidelines:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/NewModule`).
-3. Commit your changes with descriptive messages.
-4. Push to the branch and open a Pull Request.

-## 📄 License

 This project is distributed under the MIT License.
 See the `LICENSE` file for details.